Important Information

 • Payroll service providers

-• Land agents (such as firms who do property valuations for mortgages)
+• Land agents, such as firms who do property valuations for mortgages

-• Products which have a loyalty scheme
+• Products that have a loyalty scheme, agents, suppliers, sub-contractors and advisers

 These can be types of firms we use to help us run accounts and services.
 They can also be specialist companies who advise us on ways to develop and improve our business.